icons

 If you own a leasehold property and wish to convert it to a freehold, you will need to cover conversion charges.

-Conversion Charges and Fees for Leasehold to Freehold Conversion
+Conversion charges for Leasehold to Freehold Conversion

 Factors Affecting Conversion Charges and FeesDetails